U.S. Naval War College president discusses deterrence, warfighting with South American and global military leaders in Peru

 |0

-This work, U.S. Naval War College president discusses deterrence, warfighting with South American and global military leaders in Peru [Image 7 of 7], by LCDR Seth Koenig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Naval War College president discusses deterrence, warfighting with South American and global military leaders in Peru, by LCDR Seth Koenig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Naval War College president discusses deterrence, warfighting with South American and global military leaders in Peru